remydagostino/sc-exercises/exercises/animation/SOLUTION.md

 The first tempation is always to just do a crossfade because it is so easy.
 I wanted to use movement instead because I was concerned that a crossfade affords no concept of precedence in the UI.

 Primarily I wanted the animation to capture the relationships between the layers of the interface.
-I decided what these layers were and then tried to create some phrases to describe out they move.
+I decided what these layers were and then tried to create some phrases to describe how they move.

 - The cover: *move out of the way* to reveal the track
 - The track: *step into the forefront* when it is played